lurepetto/pokedexamedi/README.md

 ## 😺 Pokedexamedi
 Pokexamedi is an optimized developed web platform for searching your favorite pokemons right from the pokeapi, it was developed by [lucas repetto](https://github.com/lurepetto) using [Typescript](https://www.typescriptlang.org/docs/) and [React App](https://reactjs.org/docs/getting-started.html).
-Builded with [GatsbyJS](https://www.gatsbyjs.com/docs) and automated deployed with [GatsbyCloud](https://www.gatsbyjs.com/products/cloud/).
+Builded with [GatsbyJS](https://www.gatsbyjs.com/docs) and automatically deployed with [GatsbyCloud](https://www.gatsbyjs.com/products/cloud/).

 You can find the production server [here](https://pokedexamedimain27500.gatsbyjs.io).